 Scam Alert at St. Anne’s

-St. Anne’s Family, please be aware that someone is impersonating the St. Anne’s Rector and sending phony emails and texts to St. Anne’s parishioners asking for a favor.
-See the latest version below.
+St. Anne’s Family, please be aware that someone is impersonating the St. Anne’s Rector and sending scam emails and texts to St. Anne’s parishioners asking for a favor.
+See the latest scam email below.

 Always check the email address before responding.
 If it is not from @stannes-annapolis.org, it isn’t from the church.